AztecProtocol/engineering-designs/in-progress/8401-proof-timeliness/design.md

 The rollup contract will require that the pending chain be pruned to the proven chain if a proof for an epoch does not get verified on L1 in a fixed amount of time.

+Proposers will be able to submit quotes signed by provers that indicate a percentage of the rewards they will receive if a proof is submitted in time.

+An escrow contract will be provided for provers to stake a bond.

+This design enshrines the Quote, and the escrow contract.

 ## Introduction

 There is functionality in the rollup contract to prune the pending chain, but this is not currently used.